DBordello/ACUnderground/README.md

 # ACUnderground
-Software to scrape acu-link and upload to Weather Underground
+Software to scrape acu-link and upload to Weather Underground.

+Open script and set proper credentials.